-Kevin Patrick has handled multi-million dollar wrongful death cases in state and federal courts in Georgia, as well as other states, like Alabama.
+Kevin Patrick has handled multi-million dollar wrongful death cases in state and federal courts in Georgia.
 He understands this complex area of the law.
 Another added benefit is his willingness to bring a case to a trial.
 Kevin will not just settle your case for less in order to avoid going to court.
 Most importantly, Kevin will always be mindful of the dignity and respect that your loved one deserves.

 If you have lost a loved one due to the careless or negligent actions of another person, business, or entity, secure legal assistance immediately.
 At Kevin Patrick Law, you can count on having a compassionate and experienced team by your side throughout the entirety of your case.
 We understand that no amount of money will erase the loss that you and your family are experiencing.
 However, wrongful death cases can help bring closure to grieving families.
 When you need an Atlanta wrongful death attorney, you can contact us for a free consultation by clicking here or by calling (404) 566-5880.